Researchers take a look into some heads and come up with a few ideas about what makes a good gamer tick.

 A new study to be published in online journal PLoS ONE, based on research carried out by folks from the Universities of Illinois and Ohio in the US, suggests that scanning various parts of the brain can allow us to predict “with unprecedented accuracy” just how good an individual will be at complex multi-part tasks - such as video games.

 In the past, what researchers have done is scanned the brain, taught subjects a new set of skills, and then scanned the brain again, to see what changes in various people.
 Here, they’re actually looking at background activity – so it’s less about how well you do, but your aptitude, based on the way your brain works.
-University of Illinois psychology professor Art Kramer, one of the people involved in the study, states that aptitude gets measured all the time, but never “to this degree in a task that is so complex”.

 The area of interest is the basal ganglia – a little group of structures at the base of the forebrain that are important for procedural learning, co-ordinating movements and – level up! – feelings of reward and achievement.